Politics: Left–right spectrum

 A common way of understanding politics is through the left–right political spectrum, which ranges from left-wing politics via centrism to right-wing politics.
 This classification is comparatively recent and dates from the French Revolution, when those members of the National Assembly who supported the republic, the common people and a secular society sat on the left and supporters of the monarchy, aristocratic privilege and the Church sat on the right.

 Today, the left is generally progressivist, seeking social progress in society.
 The more extreme elements of the left, named the far-left, tend to support revolutionary means for achieving this.
 This includes ideologies such as Communism and Marxism.
-The center-left, on the other hand, advocate for more reformist approaches, for example that of social democracy.
+The center-left, on the other hand, advocates for more reformist approaches, for example that of social democracy.

-In contrast, the right is generally motivated by conservatism, which seeks to conserve what it sees as the important elements of society such as law and order, limited federal government and preserving individual freedoms.
+In contrast, the right is generally motivated by conservatism, which seeks to conserve what it sees as the important elements of society such as law and order, limited government and preserving individual freedoms.
 The far-right goes beyond this, and often represents a reactionary turn against progress, seeking to undo it.
 Examples of such ideologies have included Fascism and Nazism.
 The center-right may be less clear-cut and more mixed in this regard, with neoconservatives supporting the spread of free markets and capitalism, and one-nation conservatives more open to social welfare programs.

 According to Norberto Bobbio, one of the major exponents of this distinction, the left believes in attempting to eradicate social inequality—believing it to be unethical or unnatural, while the right regards most social inequality as the result of ineradicable natural inequalities, and sees attempts to enforce social equality as utopian or authoritarian.

 Some ideologies, notably Christian Democracy, claim to combine left and right-wing politics; according to Geoffrey K. Roberts and Patricia Hogwood, "In terms of ideology, Christian Democracy has incorporated many of the views held by liberals, conservatives and socialists within a wider framework of moral and Christian principles."
 Movements which claim or formerly claimed to be above the left-right divide include Fascist Terza Posizione economic politics in Italy and Peronism in Argentina.